pkinchla/personal-site/README.md

 # mothership

-A custom theme for my personal site.
-My playground for web development.
+A custom WordPress theme for my personal site.
 Not intended for distribution.

 ## Credit Where Credit is Due